Dated December 2025

 • provide general statistics regarding use of our website.

-We encourage you to review the privacy statements of websites you choose to link to, and from us so that you can understand how those websites collect, use and share your information.
+We encourage you to review the privacy statements of websites you choose to link to, so that you can understand how those websites collect, use and share your information.
+We are not responsible for the privacy statements or other content on websites other than our own website.

 Is the information disclosed to third parties?